-Recognized as a top whistleblower and employment lawyer by Washingtonian Magazine and other peer-reviewed publications, David J. Marshall has successfully represented hundreds of whistleblowers and other employees, including those in the nuclear, financial, pharmaceutical and medical-device industries, as well those alleging fraud in government contracts.
-He is rated by Martindale-Hubbell as “AV Preeminent,” its highest possible peer review rating.
+Recognized as a top whistleblower lawyer by Super Lawyers, Washingtonian Magazine and The Best Lawyers in America©, David J. Marshall has successfully represented hundreds of whistleblowers and other employees in the financial, pharmaceutical, nuclear, aviation, healthcare, medical-device and other industries.
+He is rated by Martindale-Hubbell as “AV Preeminent,” its highest possible peer-review rating.

 From 1981 to 1984 Mr. Marshall practiced as a staff attorney with the Political Rights Defense Fund, where he represented trade unionists and political activists nationwide in civil liberties, free speech, defamation, and political asylum litigation.
 He then worked as a steelworker, garment worker, freight railroad conductor, and refinery worker for 12 years, and was a rank-and-file union activist in some of the nation’s largest industries and unions.
 He returned to the full-time practice of law in Washington, D.C., in 1997.

 Mr. Marshall has appeared in numerous national and local media.
-He speaks frequently at legal conferences as an expert on whistleblower law, has written extensively on employment and whistleblower issues, and has provided comments and training to government agencies regarding pending changes to the nation’s whistleblower laws.
+He speaks frequently at legal conferences as an expert on whistleblower law, has written extensively on whistleblower issues, and has provided comments and training to government agencies regarding developments in the nation’s whistleblower laws.

 In addition to his legal practice, Mr. Marshall serves on a number of non-profit boards and committees.
-He was appointed this year to serve as the whistleblower-side co-chair of the American Bar Association Labor and Employment Section’s Subcommittee on the Sarbanes-Oxley Act of 2002.
-He is a member of the steering committee of the Shelley Davis Memorial Fund, which endows an attorney position at Farmworker Justice, the nation’s premier legal-advocacy group fighting for the rights of farmworkers.
-He also serves on the advisory board of the Government Accountability Project, a leading whistleblower rights organization.
-He recently served for three years on the Board of Directors of the Public Justice Foundation, an organization that uses litigation to advance consumers’ rights, workers’ rights, public health and safety, and access to the courts.
+He is the whistleblower-side co-chair of the American Bar Association Labor and Employment Section’s Subcommittee on the Sarbanes-Oxley Act of 2002.
+He is a member of the steering committee of the Shelley Davis Memorial Fund of Farmworker Justice, the nation’s premier legal-advocacy group fighting for the rights of farmworkers.
+He also sits on the advisory board of the Government Accountability Project, a leading whistleblower rights organization, and recently served for three years on the Board of Directors of the Public Justice Foundation, an organization that uses litigation to advance consumers’ rights, workers’ rights, public health and safety, and access to the courts.